4TT1L4/oura-demo/README.md

 # oura-demo

 ## Overview
-This repository contains a simple examle to run Oura in a docker container.
+This repository contains the presentation slides for the *Cloud Native Event Streaming* talk and a simple example to run Oura in a docker container.

 For the official Oura repository see the following link:
  - https://github.com/txpipe/oura